Getting Started with Data Integration

-Before you create a Data Integration workspace, review the prerequisites and list of tasks.
+Before you create a Data Integration workspace, review the prerequisites and list of tasks that you, the customer, are responsible for.

 Customer Responsibility Checklist

-You must have the following resources and minimum policies in your tenancy.
-If you don't have the proper rights, have your administrator create them for you.
+You must have the following resources and minimum policies in the tenancy.
+If you don't have the proper rights, have the administrator create them for you.

 Before You Begin